TylerJNewman/async-in-redux/README.md

-# Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight
+# Starter Kit for [Building Applications in React and Redux]

 ## Get Started